Guides ... temperature ... order ... decanting and preserving ...

 throwing the baby out with the bath water ...

-Christopher Null's Wired magazine article We Can Drink the Rest Tomorrow: 5 Wine Preserving Systems Tested rates and reviews wine-saving methods, some more fancifal than practical, including one not yet on the market.
+Christopher Null's Wired magazine article We Can Drink the Rest Tomorrow: 5 Wine Preserving Systems Tested rates and reviews wine-saving methods and devices, some seemingly more fanciful than practical.